How To Cook A Perfect Baked Potato – No Foil Baked Potato

 Turn the potatoes over halfway through the baking time to prevent browning of the undersides where they touch the oven rack.

-Potatoes are done if tender when pierced with a fork and the internal temperature reaches 210 degrees F. Use a meat thermometer to test for doneness.
+Potatoes are done if tender when pierced with a fork to see if it slides out easily and you can check the internal temperature reaches 210 degrees F. Use a meat thermometer to test for doneness.
 You can also test for doneness by gently squeezing the middle of the potato (using a pot holder or oven mitt).
 If it gives in easily to your touch, it is done.

 When baked to perfection, remove potatoes from the oven.
 Slit across the top with a sharp knife.
 Gently pinch (squeeze) in each end of the potato towards the middle (using your thumb and index finger).
 The potato will then pop open and loosen the fluffy white interior from the skin.
 Be careful as there will be some steam.